 Get exclusive member benefits & effect social change.
 Join Today

 The esophagus is the tube that carries food from the throat to the stomach.
 Achalasia is a serious condition that affects your esophagus.
-The lower esophageal sphincter (LES) is a valve that closes off the esophagus from the stomach.
+The lower esophageal sphincter (LES) is a muscular ring that closes off the esophagus from the stomach.
 If you have achalasia, your LES fails to open up during swallowing, which it’s supposed to do.
 This leads to a backup of food within your esophagus.
 This condition can be related to damaged nerves in your esophagus.
 It can also be due to damage of the LES.